 Remember, the data type persists in language it was created in.
 If you change your language settings or send your workbook to someone working in a different language, the field names and formulas using dot notation will not change.

-In the meantime, please provide feedback either in the comments below or Please note our translations and coverage of data may not be perfect, please let us know how we can improve.
+Please provide feedback either in the comments below or through the in-app feedback.
+Please note our translations and coverage of data may not be perfect, so let us know how we can improve.